amyspark-ng/dance-game/README.md

 we dancing in this mf

 ## Modding
+### Songs
-You can access the chart editor and create new songs!
+You can access the chart editor to create new songs!

-You can import an audio file, chart it, import your album cover and then download In a nifty little zip folder, which you can send and people will be able to port into their game

-Sadly the songs you import can't be stored anywhere and you'd have to re-import them anytime you want to play them again (localstorage limitations)
+* You can put a custom cover, audio and fill the metadata and all
+* This will give you nifty little zip which contains all the files necessary to open the song, the most important of them is the `manifest.toml` file, which points to the files necessary, if you'd like to host this files somewhere so the zip is lighter, you can do that!

+### Dancers
+TODO

+### Noteskins
+TODO

+### Scripting
+🖕

 ## CREDITS
 AmySparkNG - Coding<br>